 Avoid a Heavy Dinner

 You need more time to digest a spicy or large meal.
 Undigested food can trigger acid reflux, causing sleep disruptions.
 It’s best to eat a light meal 2 to 3 hours before bedtime.
 This gives enough time for your body to digest and for your metabolism to slow down, different from how you feel eating before bed.

 Exercise in the Morning

 Exercise energizes you immediately and promotes good health.
 It helps your circadian clock to stay consistent, and helps to build up enough sleep drive (a “hunger” for sleep) by night.
-Avoid strenuous exercises at least 3 hours before bedtime because it’s difficult to get sleep when you feel energized.
+Avoid strenuous exercises right before bedtime because it’s difficult to get sleep when you feel too stimulated.

 Limit Exposure to Blue Light Before Bedtime